School-of-Life-Project/Portal/README.md

 - External links are broken inside the textbook viewer.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/9912).
 - When compiling Portal as a Linux AppImage, external links and folder buttons are broken.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/6172).
 - When running portal on Windows, the textbook viewer does not display the document until the user clicks on a Table of Contents item.
 This is caused by an unknown bug in Epub.js involving the `Rendition` API.
-- In some EPUB documents, the textbook viewer fails to highlight the correct section.
-This is caused by an unknown bug in Epub.js involving the `cfiFromElement()` function.
 - When compiling Portal for mobile platforms, the "Open Resource Folder" and "Open Data Folder" buttons do not function correctly.

 ## Building